-- 2019-2029 Strategic Directions and Four-Year Action Plan. - 2020/21-2030/31 Long Term Financial Plan. - Recently reviewed and adopted Asset Management Plans. - Results of the asset revaluation undertaken in 2020/21. - The current economic influences including: - Continuing Covid-19 Emergency Provisions. - Known decreases or minimal increases in revenue sources from Federal & State Governments. - Levies imposed by other tiers of government including Regional Landscape Levy and EPA Waste Levy. - Risk Management Framework and Work Health & Safety - Impact of the introduction of the new Planning, Development & Infrastructure Act 2016. - A focus on asset renewal and financial sustainability. - Local Government Reforms recently passed by State Parliament. - Current legislation relating to exclusion of electricity generation and storage plant and equipment in capital valuations for rating purposes. - Feedback from the Community regarding the level of general rates in Port Augusta.
+- 2019-2029 Strategic Directions and Four Year Action Plan. - 2020/21-2030/31 Long Term Financial Plan. - Recently reviewed and adopted Asset Management Plans. - Results of the asset revaluation undertaken in 2020/21. - The current economic influences including: - Continuing Covid-19 Emergency Provisions. - Known decreases or minimal increases in revenue sources from Federal & State Governments. - Levies imposed by other tiers of government including Regional Landscape Levy and EPA Waste Levy. - Risk Management Framework and Work Health & Safety - Impact of the introduction of the new Planning, Development & Infrastructure Act 2016. - A focus on asset renewal and financial sustainability. - The desire to reach a 'break even' budget position by 2027/2028 financial year. - Local Government Reforms currently before State Parliament. - Current legislation relating to exclusion of electricity generation and storage plant and equipment in capital valuations for rating purposes.